 Choosing the right cybersecurity tools for your home or office can be a bit of a hassle.
 Do you need a VPN?
 If so, what kind?
-If you are looking for a device to encrypt your internet traffic and protect every device connected to it, a hardware VPN might seem like a reasonable option.
-But what about software VPNs?
+If you are looking for a device to encrypt your internet traffic and protect every device connected to it, a hardware Virtual Private Network might seem like a reasonable option.
+But what about software Virtual Private Networks?
 Is a physical VPN a good option at all?

 VPN hardware comes in various forms.
-In this article we’re defining hardware VPN as dedicated network hardware that encrypts and supports VPN functions.
+In this article we’re defining VPN hardware as dedicated network hardware that encrypts and supports VPN functions.
 VPN hardware devices have dedicated processors that encrypt the data traffic of a network.
+You can even get routers that are preconfigured with VPN capabilities.
+Check out Flashrouters for the best VPN router options available.

 Most hardware VPNs are geared towards businesses — setting up VPN hardware for home use requires significant technological know-how, time, and finances.
 But it also has its advantages:

-A software virtual private network provides mostly the same functionality as a hardware option — data encryption and changing the IP address.
-However, a software VPN can be installed directly onto a user’s device as an app.
+A software virtual private network, or VPN software, provides mostly the same functionality as a hardware option — data encryption and changing the IP address.
+However, a VPN software can be installed directly onto a user’s device as an app.
 It means that data encryption happens on the user's own device, rather than seperate, dedicated hardware.

 On the other hand, the aforementioned features are vital for some enterprises.
 And now, more and more software VPNs provide specifically business-oriented services.
-With so many options available, how can a company pick the best hardware or software VPN for its business needs?
+With so many options available, how can a company pick the best VPN hardware or VPN software for its business needs?

-Let’s compare hardware VPNs and software VPNs by looking at the key factors: speed, locations, setup, maintenance, updates, remote access, scalability, and price.
+Let’s compare VPN hardware and VPN software by looking at the key factors: speed, locations, setup, maintenance, updates, remote access, scalability, and price.

-In addition to this, any occasional speed issues with a software VPN can usually be fixed in a matter of clicks, i.e., by restarting your device or choosing a different server location.
+In addition to this, any occasional speed issues with VPN software can usually be fixed in a matter of clicks, i.e., by restarting your device or choosing a different server location.

-One of the biggest benefits a software VPN can provide is a large variety of virtual locations.
+One of the biggest benefits VPN software can provide is a large variety of virtual locations.
 Most third-party software VPN services offer dozens of countries that your employees can connect to.

 With a hardware option, your employees will likely have less countries to choose from since the devices have to be physically placed in any given location to provide access to it.
 If your business has branches in New York and London, for example, those will be the two virtual locations your employees can access.

 On the other hand, setting up a hardware VPN will require more technical expertise.
-Because it usually doesn’t have a user interface, you will have to configure your VPN hardware device manually.
+Because it usually doesn’t have a user interface, you will have to configure your VPN hardware devices manually.
 Setting up remote access for your employees will also be much trickier, but we’ll cover this in the following section.
+Hardware VPN is more difficult to set up but the payoff is worth it for some.

 When it comes to updates, software VPNs also have an advantage.
 If you are using a premium software VPN, you’ll probably hear about the latest updates from the service provider as soon as they are released (these could appear in the form of pop-ups, app store reminders or email reminders).
-Many software VPNs also offer extra VPN security features such as NordVPN’s CyberSec or VPN browser extensions.
+Many software VPNs, along with offering next-generation encryption also offer extra VPN security features such as NordVPN’s CyberSec, kill switch or VPN browser extensions.

 Hardware VPNs create secure and encrypted connections so that employees can access the company’s intranet away from the office.
 Setting it up can get quite complicated, but just like with the hardware VPN setup and, if you have a dedicated team of IT professionals with technical know-how, they can set up the feature.